Unidad de Fomento

-The Unidades de Fomento (UF) is a unit of account.
-It is a non-circulating currency; the exchange rate between the UF and the Chilean peso is constantly adjusted for inflation so that the purchasing power of the Unidad de Fomento remains almost constant on a daily basis during low inflation.
-It was created on 20 January 1967, for the use in determining the principal and interest in international secured loans for development, subject to revaluation according to the variations of inflation.
-Afterwards it was extended to all types of bank loans, private or special financing, purchases and investments on instalments, contracts, and some special situations.
+The Unidades de Fomento (UF, lit.
+'Units of Account') is a unit of account and a non-circulating currency used in Chile.
+The exchange rate between the UF and the Chilean peso, the country's legal tender, is constantly adjusted for inflation so that UF's purchasing power remains almost constant on a daily basis during low inflation.

+It was created on 20 January 1967, for the use in determining the principal and interest in international secured loans for development, subject to revaluation according to inflation.
+Afterwards it was extended to all types of bank loans, private or special financing, purchases and investments on installments, contracts, and some special situations.
 It is also used in legal standards such as the par value of stock and capitalization of companies, and fines.

 It has become the preferred and predominant measure to determine the cost of real estate, values of housing and any secured loan, either private or of the Chilean government.
-Individual payments are made in Chilean pesos (the country's legal tender), according to the daily value of the UF.
-A similar currency unit for use generally in payment of taxes, fines, or customs duty is the Unidad Tributaria Mensual (UTM) (literally: monthly tax unit).
+Individual payments are made in Chilean pesos, according to the daily value of the UF.
+A similar currency unit for use generally in payment of taxes, fines, or customs duty is the Unidad Tributaria Mensual (UTM) (lit.
+'Monthly tax unit').

 Calculation over time

 From its creation in 1967, each calendar quarter, the UF value of 100 Chilean escudos would be quoted based on the Consumer Price Index (CPI) of the past three months, which would be the official rate for the following quarter.
 In October 1975 with the currency changeover to pesos, the value of 1 UF was quoted in pesos and readjusted monthly.
 In July 1977 it was calculated daily by interpolation between the 10th of each month and the 9th of the following month, according to the monthly variation of the CPI.
 Since 1990 the Central Bank of Chile has determined its value.
-The values of the CPI are officially kept by the Instituto Nacional de Estadísticas de Chile (National Statistics Institute of Chile).
+The values of the CPI are officially kept by the National Statistics Institute.
 Historical values of the UF as of 31 December each year (unlike below, in Chile numbers are written with a decimal comma and a dot to separate thousands):